marcospauloz/unity-topdown2d/README.md

 ### NPC
 Creating an empty game object, adding two sprites one for the body and another for the hair.
 Creating animator for the base game object and add both sprite render -> sprite inside the animation.

+### Dialogue
+Creating a ScriptableObject for a New Dialogue, this will create a new option from the menu in Unity to easily create new Dialogues in the project.